-To register with us you must be 18 years of age or older.
+To apply with us you must be 18 years of age or older.

 Our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you or to take steps, at your request, to enter into a contractual relationship.

-We will rely on your consent to share your personal information with third parties to send you marketing information about similar products and services that you may be interested in.
+We will rely on your consent to share your personal information with third parties to we select to send you marketing information about products and services that we think that you may be interested in.

 We will rely on your consent to process your personal information to send you future marketing information about our products and services that we think you may be interested in.

-We collect information with a view to offering you a loan whilst satisfying regulatory requirements.
-We are required to confirm your identity and help to prevent fraud and money laundering.
+We collect information with a view to offering you a loan whilst satisfying regulatory requirements and making our lending decision.
+We will confirm your identity to prevent fraud and money laundering.

-Your information will be processed by our online decision process via savvy.co.uk and our underwriting team who will assess the information you have provided.
+Your information will be processed by our decision engine via savvy.co.uk and our employees and agents who will have access to the information you have provided.
 We will use your information to make a lending decision and if we lend to you to manage your loan account.

 We will use your information as follows: